ErikAugust/ok-calculator/README.md

 TODO

 ## Requirements
-Node version 12+ (and corresponding npm version) is required.
+Node version 7.6+ (and corresponding npm version) is required.
+Version 12+ is recommended.

 ## Installation
 Run `npm run install-all` in the project root.